Washington Post: Kushner proposed secret communication channel with Kremlin

-- The FBI Russia investigation is looking at Jared' Kushner multiple roles as senior White House adviser on the Trump campaign and the Trump transition team.
+Washington (CNN)President Donald Trump's son-in-law and trusted aide Jared Kushner may have discussed creating a secret communications channel between the Trump transition team and the Kremlin with Russia's ambassador Sergei Kislyak, The Washington Post reported Friday, citing US officials briefed on intelligence reports.

-Washington (CNN)President Donald Trump's son-in-law and trusted aide Jared Kushner discussed creating a secret communications channel between the Trump transition team and the Kremlin with Russia's ambassador Sergei Kislyak, The Washington Post reported Friday, citing US officials briefed on intelligence reports.
+The claim comes from intercepts of conversations between Russia's ambassador and Moscow.

 Kislyak reportedly told higher-ups in Moscow that Kushner suggested the proposal in a meeting at Trump Tower -- which former national security adviser Michael Flynn also attended -- in December.
 Kushner "suggested using Russian diplomatic facilities in the United States for the communications," the Post reported.